dvoicu-cmd/auto-connect-NordVPN-OpenVPN/README.md

 # Auto Connect NordVPN via OpenVPN

-A python script that automatically connects to a random nordVPN server with the openVPN CLI.
+A python script that automatically connects to a random nordVPN server using the openVPN tunnel daemon.
-Set up the project and then to run, clone the repo and then execute ```python3 main.py```
+Simply clone the repo, set up your configurations and then execute with privileged access ```python3 main.py```

 This script extends from the bash script by Mattia Tezzele that finds the closes nordVPN server: https://github.com/mrzool/nordvpn-server-find.git

 ## Set up
 ### Dependencies

-This script depends on the openvpn cli tool to run.
+This python script depends on the openvpn daemon tool to run.
 The bash script for finding servers depends on jq and requires bash4 to run.
 ```text
 sudo apt install openvpn
 sudo apt install jq